-Why does this blog seem to start with a list of seemingly random items/actions, when you clicked on this link for information about End Effectors also called End-of-Arm-Tooling?
-Well that’s because that list that this blog starts with is just a small sample of what can be done/accomplished with an end effector.
+Why does this blog s start with a list of seemingly random items when you clicked on this link for information about End Effectors, also called End-of-Arm-Tooling?
+Well, that’s because that list is a small sample of what can be accomplished with an end effector.

 But let’s back up a second.
 What are End effectors?
-The simple definition is as follows “End effectors, also known as End-of Arm Tooling (EOAT), are devices that are attached to the end of a overhead lifting system or robotic arm.
+The simple definition is as follows: “End effectors, also known as End-of-Arm Tooling (EOAT), are devices that are attached to the end of an overhead lifting system or robotic arm.
 They are designed and used to act as the structures wrists / hand that interact with the environment.”

-So essentially End effectors are kind of like a Swiss Army Knife, they can do just about anything you just may need to do!
-Just switch out certain parts in order to be able to complete different tasks.
-So with all of these different applications out there let’s focus on two: Lift assists and lifting devices meant for ergonomic solutions.
+So essentially End effectors are kind of like Swiss Army Knives, as they can do just about anything you may need it to do!
+End effectors also allow you to easily switch out certain parts to be able to complete other tasks.
+So with all of these different applications out there let’s focus on two: Lift assists and lifting devices as ergonomic solutions.

-So now that we know what an End Effector is and what specialty of Robotic End Effectors we will be focusing on let us move on.
+Now that we know what an End Effector is and what specialty of Robotic End Effectors we will be focusing on, let’s move on.

-End Effectors come in several different styles which some of which include:
+End Effectors come in several different models, some of which some include:

-Each of these different robotic peripherals have been developed with different tasks in mind.
-For example a vacuum end effector comes with a suction cup on the end which is used to move flat or fragile items such as glass panes.
+Each of the different robotic peripherals have been developed with specific tasks in mind.
+For example, a vacuum end effector comes with a suction cup on the end, which is used to move flat or fragile items such as glass panes.

-You may now be wondering how exactly an end effector can be operated.
-The answer is that it truly depends upon what the end user wants: they can be operated manually, mechanically or even powered to meet your current application needs.
+You may now be wondering exactly how an end effector can be open-ended.
+It truly depends on what the end-user wants: they can be operated manually, mechanically or even powered to meet your current application needs.

-In the end an End Effector is built with three things in mind:
+In the end, an End Effector is built with three factors in mind:

 - Employee safety.